MicrosoftDocs/altspace-vr/altspace-vr/explore/host-events.md

 ### Best practices

 - **AltspaceVR is built for scaling**
-  - Each virtual room/environment can support up to 50 avatars simultaneously*.
+  - Each virtual room/environment can support up to 50 avatars simultaneously.
   - You can multiply rooms for unlimited capacity using the [FrontRow feature](/windows/mixed-reality/altspace-vr/faqs/scaling-audiences).
 - **Limit customization**
   - Yes, you can import an entire original Unity scene in AltspaceVR, but this does not guarantee your event or world will be performant for your guests.